sagan-software/eosio-rust/README.md

 make say_hi
 ```

-If all goes well you should see "Hello World" in the console.
+If all goes well you should see "Hello, contributor" in the console.